Anorexia in children – Causes, Symptoms & Treatment

-In an age where children have access to the internet at an early age, they are often misled by the “ideal” way of maintaining their body.
+In an age where children have access to the internet at an early age, they are often misled by the “ideal” way of maintaining their bodies.
 Online fitness trends are all the rage on social media and to follow this trend, children may take severe steps to achieve a certain body image.
 They may even indulge in self-starvation for long hours, which may have serious consequences later in life.

 Mainly, there are two types of anorexia nervosa: